-Every year, at 8:30 pm on the last Saturday of March, millions of people across the world show their support for our planet.
+Every year, from 8:30 pm to 9:30 pm on the last Saturday of March, millions of people worldwide show their support for our planet.
 Raising awareness of nature loss and climate change – the two biggest threats facing our one home – people around the world come together for Earth Hour.
 The event is held annually, encouraging individuals, communities, and businesses to turn off non-essential electric lights, for one hour, from 8:30 to 9:30 p.m. as a symbol of commitment to the planet.
-In honour of Earth Hour, here are some actions you can take to help yourself to savings while helping the climate crisis.
+What many don’t know is that living a greener lifestyle can help you save on insurance costs.
+In honour of Earth Hour, here are some actions you can take to help yourself to savings while also helping the climate crisis.

 The Canada Greener Homes Grant

 Buildings, including our homes, account for 18% of Canada’s greenhouse gas emissions.
-In order to help Canadians save on energy costs, the Government of Canada has implemented an initiative to assist you.
-The Canada Greener Homes Grant will help homeowners make their homes more energy-efficient.
+To help Canadians save on energy costs, the Government of Canada has implemented an initiative to assist you.
+This is known as The Canada Greener Homes Grant and will help homeowners make their homes more energy-efficient.
 It will also create new jobs across Canada for energy advisors, growing our domestic green supply chains while fighting climate change.
 It’s one of the many influential examples that Earth Hour has had on the global consciousness.

 Its purpose is to help Canadians make where they live more energy-efficient.
 This means homes will be more comfortable and more affordable to maintain while also supporting our environmental objectives.